 Older preschoolers can assist in making the Insta-Snow in small groups.
 Students can measure a scoop of powder into the bowl.

 Next, they add the correct amount of cold water (about 2 oz per scoop).

 Here is a quick video showing the process.
-It fluffs into snow so quickly!
+It fluffs into the snow so quickly!

 Depending on the brand purchased, a small amount of powder, about 30 grams, should make a gallon of Insta-Snow.
 For reference, the small jar pictured in the video made over 2 gallons of snow and covered the bottom of a medium-sized sensory table.
 After the students convert the power, dump it all into the sensory table, add ice scoops from the dollar store, some plastic polar bears, and penguins, and let the students explore!